 Binignit sa tiyan manggunit!

-Binignit is a popular delicacy here in Cebu, Philippines and is sought after during the Holy Week.
+Binignit is a popular delicacy here in Cebu, Philippines and is the most sought after delicacy during the Holy Week.
 Every year, I always expect someone in my family circle to cook this recipe.

-I can not quite remember who cooked binignit for us when I was younger and I know for sure it wasn't my mother (she was the laziest when it comes to cooking haha, sorry Nay).
+I can not quite remember who cooked binignit for us when we were younger but I know for sure it wasn't our mother (she was the laziest when it comes to cooking haha, sorry Nay).
 It could be either my older sisters or my father.

 The basic ingredients of Binignit are glutinous or sticky rice (pilit), landang, coconut milk and brown sugar but most of us cook it with taro (gabi), purple yum (ube), sweet potato (kamote), banana (gardaba/saba), sago and jackfruit (langka).